-After repeated attacks, the Lanner Falcons had successfully driven off North African Buzzards from their occupied nest.
+After repeated attacks, the Lanner Falcons had successfully driven off the North African Buzzards from their occupied nest.
 The usurpers went on to occupy the nest and lay their own eggs.

 North African Buzzard (= Atlas Long-legged Buzzard) and Lanner Falcon are widely distributed throughout Morocco [read: North African Buzzard is not a Long-legged but a Common Buzzard].
 Both species nest on cliffs as well as on trees.
 In the desert areas where available nesting sites are lacking, the North African Buzzard nests also on electric pylons.

 Both species are known to re-use other species’ nests (mainly those of Common and Brown-necked Ravens), although the Buzzards also build their own nests.